RyanMConstable/CSGO_Project/README.md

 ### Setup
 Extra Tools Needed:
-1) CSGO Demos Manager (A program that downloads and analyzes your CSGO games)
+1) CSGO Demos Manager (A program that downloads and analyzes your CSGO games), make sure that this is added to PATH so that it can be called anywhere via 'csgodm'

 Add the following environment variables:
 1) 'STEAM_API_KEY' = Your steam API key

-2) 'PATH_TO_CSGODM' = The path to the CSGO Demos Manager
-3) 'PATH_TO_CSGOREPLAYS' = The path to your CSGO replays folder (Where the files from step 2 will be automatically downloaded, analyzed, and removed)
+### Runtime
+1) Run downloadDemsMain.py as much as possible to continuously check for new user games.
+2) Run analyzeDemsMain.py occasionally to check, analyze and add new information to the database

 ### Usability